 Strokes are not always fatal and don’t always result in death.
 In fact, according to the CDC statistics on strokes, approximately 795,000 people in the United States have a stroke annually.
 Roughly 87 percent of all strokes are the result of blood flow to the brain being restricted, which are known as ischemic strokes.
 Out of all people who suffer a stroke, around 85 percent are not fatal, yet do require extensive post-stroke care and rehabilitation.

 When a person experiences a stroke, it affects brain functions.
 Post-stroke, a person can have problems with motor skills, speech, muscle functions, memory loss, mobility, and more.
 In some cases, the person never fully recovers their lost abilities.
-However, that does not mean, with the proper in-home adult care, that they cannot regain most of their normal functioning in order to enjoy life again.
+However, that does not mean, with in-home care San Antonio, that they cannot regain most of their normal functioning in order to enjoy life again.

 The days, weeks, and months following the stroke are considered critical periods.
 This is when the patient will make the most progress on their road to recovery, although, for additional recovery, ongoing treatment is necessary to ensure continuous stimulation and recovery with marked improvements.
 These small improvements occur slowly at various intervals and can require years of treatment.